After years of taking an annual trip on my birthday, I’m well aware that travel in February comes with some built-in pluses and minuses.

 And the obvious minus: The weather is at its most uncertain.

-I learned that again in a big way this year when my early-February trip to Los Angeles happened to coincide with a massive weather front that brought drenching rain all along the Pacific coast.
+I was reminded of that in a big way this year when my early-February trip to Los Angeles happened to coincide with a massive weather front that brought drenching rain all along the Pacific coast.

 So, while my weekend getaway was packed with fun experiences, the top take-away may have been “what to do in LA in the rain.”